kumarasinghe/noon-test/readme.md

 ## How to run

+Get the code:

     git clone git@github.com:kumarasinghe/noon-test.git

+Start the backend first:

-    cd noon-test/skin
+    cd noon-test/api-gateway
     npm i         # or yarn
     npm run dev   # or yarn dev

 Open a new terminal and execute:

-    cd noon-test/api-gateway
+    cd noon-test/skin
     npm i        # or yarn
     npm run dev  # or yarn dev

 Then visit `http://localhost:3000` from your web browser.